port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 In this guide we will set various standards for the production readiness of our services, and see how to use them as part of our CI.

-After completing it, you will get a sense of how your organization's daily routine could look like:
+After completing it, you will get a sense of how it can benefit different personas in your organization:

 - Platform engineers will be able to define policies for any service, and automatically pass/fail releases accordingly.
 - Developers will be able to easily see which policies set by the platform engineer are not met, and what they need to fix.